jweezy24/760midterm_studying/README.md

 In other words to detect correlations between lower dimensions within the dataset.
 This concept again is harder than it sounds.
 A easy example for those who know about it is **PCA** or Principal Component Analysis.
-PCA defines what deminsions have the most information about the data.
+PCA defines what dimensions have the most information about the data.
 I do not want to get into the definition here as this is a high level overview but the point is that it accomplishes the goal of dimensionality reduction which is find lower dimensional patterns within a dataset.